Apart from Toyota 3.0 v6 Engine Problems that sometimes create discomfort, the engine is powerful compared to other brands.

 Responsible for sealing the internal combustion process, the head gasket is an essential part of the motor.
 Sadly, they’re not perfect.
 Head gaskets may blow up for many reasons, resulting in the car making strange noises or behaving oddly.

-While detecting blown head gaskets is a bit tricky, a common symptom is leaking in the cooling system.
+While detecting blown head gaskets is tricky, a common symptom is leaking in the cooling system.

 Knock Sensor Problems